colindean/talks/make_python_devex/presentation.md

 And, of course, Poetry combines dependency management and packaging into one smart tool.
 It's nearly a no-brainer.

-I am keeping a very close eye on uv, though.
+And, of course, I am keeping a very close eye on uv.

 :::